 The ability to use technology, media, and resources that help other faculty integrate it into their curriculum, and similarly with students and their work

 Interested candidates are asked to visit the school's website at www.ehshouston.org and to e-mail a letter, resume, and contact information of four professional references to Jay Berckley (Dean of Arts and Innovation) at firstname.lastname@example.org.

 Episcopal High School of Houston, founded in 1983 and guided by the Episcopal Diocese of Texas, is an inclusive and joyful Christian community where students discover and develop their individual talents through the Four Pillars -- academics, arts, athletics, and religion --preparing for meaningful lives in service to others.

 As a co-educational and college-preparatory day school, EHS is located on a 35-acre campus in the suburban residential community of Bellaire, which is surrounded by Houston.

 Faculty – 98 men and women, with 60% holding advanced degrees.

 Schedule – On an academic semester calendar with seven periods and lunch in a day

 Financial Aid – Approximately 18-22% of students receive financial aid.

-College Attendance – Generally, 99% of Episcopal High School graduates attend a four-year college and 3% attend a two-year college.
+College Attendance – Generally, 97% of EHS graduates attend a four-year college and 3% attend a two-year college.